Federal Pell Grant

 In considering a lender you should look at the interest rates, repayment period, "reward" options, the quality of their customer service and amount eligible to borrow within specific time frames.
 All of these considerations will help you find the best loan to meet your educational needs.

 Lakeview College of Nursing does not sponsor or endorse any lender.
 We do have a "historical" listing of lenders that current and/or previous students have used.
-You may visit FASTChoice to complete private loan entrance counseling and compare products offered by lenders on the historical list.
+You may visit FASTChoice to complete private loan entrance and exit counseling and compare products offered by lenders on the historical list.
 As a consumer you should research your options and use your best judgement to choose a lender.
 We strongly suggest that students contact us to discuss the Federal Stafford loan program and what advantages concerning interest rates, repayment options and other consumer information that may make it a better choice for borrowing funds for educational expenses.
 A parent of an undergraduate student also has the option of borrowing on their son/daughter's behalf for education expenses called the Federal PLUS program, this program may also have advantages for the consumer when comparing to an alternative loan.
 Each of these Federal loan programs require that the Free Application for Federal Student Aid (FAFSA) be completed and verified to be accurate before the loan can be certified and processed.
 Student's can also research this information on their own at the Department of Education's Web page.
 Click here

 All Loan Questions address to: email@example.com or phone 217.709.0928.